Sony Bravia bug and bias lights turning on and off seemingly at random when the TV is turned off.

 The good news is that there's nothing wrong with your bias lights.

-If you attempt to power your MediaLight from the USB port on your Sony Bravia, the lights will turn and off at random when the TV is turned off.
+You probably found this page because when you power your MediaLight from the USB port on your Sony Bravia, the lights are turning on and off at random when the TV is turned off.
+It's annoying!

 "Don't other brands of lights turn off with the TV?"

 No. Other brands of lights turn off only when they are unplugged or lose power.
 That's what you'd expect.
 If you unplug a lamp, it turns off.
 Plug it in and it turns back on.
 The lamp isn't doing anything.
 It's just lighting up when power is restored.

 That's one reason why we include a remote control with every MediaLight Mk2 Flex.
 The MediaLight is also already programmed into many smart hubs and remotes including the Logitech Harmony ecosystem.